Constipation Symptoms: Signs & Possible Related Conditions

 How & why constipation occurs

 As food moves through your digestive tract normally, your body absorbs nutrients.
-The partially digested food (waste) that remains moves from the small intestine to the large intestine, which is also called the colon.
+The partially digested food (waste) that remains moves from the small intestine to the large intestine (also known as the colon or large bowel).
 The colon absorbs water from this waste, which creates a solid matter called stool.

 Generally speaking, the longer time period between each of your bowel movements, the more difficult it will likely be to pass the stool.
 Here are a few key features that we usually see in a patient who is experiencing constipation: